 In January 1935, when a faction of the Red Army arrived in Zunyi after crossing the Wujiang River, as part of the Long March, Li waited for the Communist soldiers.
-In a bid to get people to vacate the now prefectown, nationalist Kuomintang forces spread the rumor that nist soldiers helping the elderly people, looking after the sick and giving their own rations to the area's starving people.
-The Communist Party of China hosted one of its most important meetings in history in Zunyi on Jan 15, 1935, when New China's founding father Mao Zedong was elected leader of the CPC.

-Red Army members "ate human flesh".
+In a bid to get people to vacate the now prefecture-level town, the nationalist Kuomintang forces spread the rumor that Red Army members "ate human flesh".

 Li wanted to find out if the rumor was true.
-Instead, he saw the Commu-